 By now, you may have heard about that audiotape featuring a Comcast employee and a long-suffering customer who wanted nothing more than to have his service canceled sans fuss.

 Unfortunately, the very aggressive and very talkative sales representative refused to comply until the customer would tell him why he “wouldn’t want the fastest internet in the country.”
-This employee apparently was not deterred by the customer’s numerous attempts to assert his right to not answer the question.
+Apparently, this employee was not deterred by the customer’s numerous attempts to assert his right not to answer the question.

-The customer’s persistence eventually paid off, however, and received his cancellation … but not without a bunch of grief.
+However, the customer’s persistence eventually paid off, and received his cancellation … but not without a bunch of grief.

 (Comcast later offered a public apology for the employee’s behavior, claiming that his conduct was “unacceptable and not consistent with how we train our customer service representatives.”
 Okay.)

-Truly empowered employees make customers’ lives easier, because they resolve their problems without a lot of fanfare.
+Truly empowered employees make customers’ lives easier because they resolve their problems without much fanfare.

-Whether the issue is a broken item presented for a refund, unexpected and too-high fees due for a reversal, or shoddy service that now requires an apology, when a customer representative is able to satisfy the customer quickly and fairly without jeopardizing profits, everyone wins.
+Whether the issue is a broken item presented for a refund, unexpected and too-high fees due for a reversal, or shoddy service that now requires an apology, when a customer representative can satisfy the customer quickly and fairly without jeopardizing profits, everyone wins.

 So why are some companies so good at this while others are so lousy?
 I believe it comes down to trust and planning.

 Trust.
 Companies committed to good customer service know their employees must be trusted to make decisions.
-So for example, when someone contacts “customer service” with a problem, they don’t want to hear how the problem can’t be resolved or what the representative can’t do.
+For example, when someone contacts “customer service” with a problem, they don’t want to hear how the problem can’t be resolved or what the representative can’t do.
 That’s frustrating and causes the customer to wonder, “Then why am I talking to you?”
-Provided the customer’s expectations are reasonable, someone ought to be able to do something without transferring the customer to three other people—who then give conflicting advice.
-When employees aren’t trusted to exercise sound judgment (even within strict guidelines) customers lose out.
+Provided the customer’s expectations are reasonable; someone ought to do something without transferring the customer to three other people, giving conflicting advice.
+When employees aren’t trusted to exercise sound judgment (even within strict guidelines), customers lose out.

 Planning.
 As they say, “there’s nothing new under the sun.”
-Most likely, whatever problem your customer has today another customer had it yesterday.
-And when leaders take advantage of that consistency to plan in advance how typical dilemmas can be handled by whatever party customers will naturally approach with a complaint first, the end result is happier customers and employees.
+Most likely, whatever problem your customer has today, another customer had it yesterday.
+And when leaders take advantage of that consistency to plan how typical dilemmas can be handled by whatever party customers will naturally approach with a complaint first, the result is happier customers and employees.